-In compliance with the "Macro-prudential policy measures for the Banking Sector" issued by the Bank of Mauritius in October 2013, the Bank maintained additional portfolio provisions on certain specific sectors booked as general reserve as an appropriation of retained earnings.
+In compliance with the "Macro-prudential policy measures for the Banking Sector", issued by the BOM in October 2013, the Bank maintained additional portfolio provisions on certain specific sectors, booked as general reserve as an appropriation of retained earnings.

 Other details regarding credit quality are given in note 15 (h) of the Financial Statements.